MangayarkarasiS/ADM20DN010/README.md

 # ADM20DN010
-I am goinf to store files related to this batch
+I am going to store files related to this batch.
+It contains files like MVC, C#